sanjaybh/aircode_api_shopping/docs/en/src/getting-started/index.md

 }
 ```

 Click the **Debug** button to send the request to the function `myHelloWorld.js`.
-At this time, the JSON string of the **Params** will be passed to the function as a parameter, and can be obtained in the function through the `params` field.
+The JSON string of the **Params** will be passed to the function as a parameter, which can be obtained in the function through the `params` field.

 You can see the return message of the function in the **Response** area: